Rishi19/LibraryProgressBar/README.md

 # LibraryProgressBar
 ProgressBar library is a short example that helps the developer understand the use of arcs used in drawing views with different paints.
-Also included are are examples to animate a views or draw line with animation i.e invalidating a view.
+Also included are are examples to animate a view or draw line with animation i.e invalidating a view.
 Will add more later.
 Hope it helps.<br><br>
 The below gif shows the different views created:<br>
 1) Animating an arc using invalidate.
 [Refer ProgressView.java]<br>
 2) Displaying multiple arc's in the same 'RectF' based on their angles.
 [Refer MultipleProgressView.java]<br>